keepassxreboot/keepassxc/README.md

 Contributors are required to adhere to the project's [Code of Conduct](CODE-OF-CONDUCT.md).

+## Generative AI

+Generative AI is fast becoming a first-party feature in most development environments, including GitHub itself.
+We love to embrace new technology and use it to make our lives easier and more effective.
+This project uses Generative AI to assist in the development and initial review of code submissions.
+If the majority of a code submission is made using Generative AI (e.g., agent-based or vibe coding) then **we will document that in the pull request.** All code submissions go through a rigourous review process regardless of the development workflow or submitter.

 ## License

 KeePassXC code is licensed under GPL-2 or GPL-3.
 Additional licensing for third-party files is detailed in [COPYING](./COPYING).